henning410/VuNAPI/README.md

 By default, the OS command injection vulnerability is enabled.
 This can be disabled with the following option:
 `DISABLE_CMD_INJECTION=true`

+#### Logical-Order Error

+By default, the logical-order error vulnerability is enabled.
+This can be disabled with the following option:
+`DISABLE_LOGICAL_ORDER_ERROR=true`

 ## 🛡️ Vulnerabilities